 Filming officially began on 24th February, with many of the cast sharing their excitement on Instagram.

 Karl Urban also shared a snap of him in full costume as The Boys’ foul-mouthed leader Billy Butcher.

 Filming is due to take place until August 2021 and, if the second season is anything to go by, there will also be an extensive post-production process to polish off the visual effects.

 Therefore, the earliest that RadioTimes.com predicts we will see The Boys season three on Amazon Prime Video is summer 2022.

 The Boys season 3 cast

-The big new signing for season three is Supernatural’s Jensen Ackles, who’ll be playing a Captain America-like superhero for the new episodes.
+Another big signing for season three alongside Dexter’s Katia Winter, is Supernatural’s Jensen Ackles, who’ll be playing a Captain America-like superhero for the new episodes.